Heiner Rindermann

 Heiner Rindermann (born 12 March 1966) is a German psychologist and educational researcher.

 Academic career

 Rindermann received a Ph.D. in psychology in 1995 on the subject of teacher evaluations from Heidelberg University and completed a Habilitation in 2005 on the topic of teacher quality at University of Koblenz and Landau.
 In September 2007 he was appointed professor for evaluation and methodology of developmental psychology at the University of Graz.
 Since April 2010, Rindermann holds the Chair of Educational and Developmental Psychology at the Technical University of Chemnitz.

-Rindermann serves on the editorial board of the journal Intelligence, and has been a contributor to Mankind Quarterly, which is commonly described as a white supremacist journal and purveyor of scientific racism.
-He has also helped to organize conferences for the International Society for Intelligence Research.
 Rindermann attended the 2018 London Conference on Intelligence, and was one of 15 attendees to collaborate on a letter defending the conference following media reports of its ties to white supremacy, neo-Nazism, and racist pseudoscience.
-The letter was published in Intelligence in 2018.
+The letter was published in the journal Intelligence in 2018, where he served on the editorial board.
+He has also written for the pseudoscientific journals OpenPsych and Mankind Quarterly.